SUBSCRIBE to

 ph.
 415/824-7877

 The crowds in the narrow aisle at this legendary taqueria can sometimes make taking/keeping your place in line more tense than it really needs to be, and things can get colorful when all the neighborhood gangstas roll through to get their late-night slab or combo plate on.
-But it’s entertaining to watch the cooks fiddle with the griddle in the big front window, and you’re a buffoon if you don’t try El Farolito's awesome cantaloupe agua fresca.
-Also, if you land in a booth near the rear of the restaurant, don’t miss your chance to absorb the beauty of the borderline-cubist artwork on the nearby wall depicting a...vertical pork rotisserie.
-Rad.
+But it’s always entertaining to watch the cooks fiddle with the griddle in El Farolito's big front window, and you’re a buffoon if you don’t try one of the mighty tasty agua frescas.
+Also, should you land in a booth near the rear of the restaurant, don’t miss your chance to absorb the beauty of the borderline-cubist artwork on the nearby wall depicting...a vertical pork rotisserie.
+So rad.
+It’s worth noting that the pickled/roasted peppers at the salsa bar may well be the spiciest items in town; it’s also worth nothing that the chips lag hard and, yet, cost 50 cents.
+Nothing much ever changes here.
 Cash only.
-Breakfast available.
-Beer also available.
+Breakfast available; bottled beer also available.
 Open real late.
-Deafening jukebox stuffed full of Latino power ballads.

 Will My Health Be Violated?